codeschool/esprimatch/README.md

 })(code);
 ```

+### Traveral
+In the above example, the `has` call is the start of the traversal.
+The `has` function is an alias
-The `has` function is alias for the entry point method, called `withIn`. `withIn` has several
-aliases to help with readability, depending on what you're matching.
+for `withIn`. `withIn` has several aliases to help with readability, depending on what you're
+matching.
 For example:

 ```javascript
 var code = "function() {}";